sshirokov/df-tales/The Infinite Realms/Ropegrave/125-2-summer.md

 Promotions take place.

 *Peasant Sodel Imushemal*, *Planter Erib Steruseral*, and *Farmer Doren Rakustzaled* are informed that they are now entirely qualified to operate the stills.
+They are also relieved of hauling duties.
+Doctor's orders.